fairagro/pilot-uc-textmining-metadata/README.md

 </p>

-Funded by the [FAIRagro](https://fairagro.net/en/) consortium, the pilot use case
+Supported by the [FAIRagro](https://fairagro.net/en/) consortium, the pilot use case
 **“Increasing FAIRness of FAIRagro data through AI-supported metadata enrichment”**
 develops a manually annotated agricultural text corpus to support the training and evaluation of **Named Entity Recognition (NER)** models.